 New multiple-dwelling development proposals, and new build proposals providing places of employment must enable residents to walk and cycle along safe and direct routes into the village centre to access services.
-Where pavements or routes are not in place, these must be provided as part of the proposed development.
+Where pavements or routes are not in place, provision shall be made as required by the District Council in consultation with the local highway authority as part of the proposed development.
 Attempts should be made in development proposals to improve existing pavements serving the development to make them more accessible for all users including children and those using mobility aids.